fieldtrip/website/tutorial/eventrelatedaveraging.md

 Note that 'dataFIC_LP.label' has 149 in stead of 151 labels since channels MLP31 and MLO12 were excluded. 'dataFIC-LP.trial' has 76 in stead of 87 trials because 10 trials were rejected because of artifacts.

 The most important fields are 'dataFIC_LP.trial' containing the individual trials and 'data.time' containing the time vector for each trial.
-To visualize the single trial data (trial 1) on one channel (channel 130) do the following
+To visualize the single trial data (trial 1) of a single channel (channel 130) you can do the following:

     plot(dataFIC_LP.time{1}, dataFIC_LP.trial{1}(130,:))